We recommend viewing this page on a desktop pc-laptop or tablet for a better viewing experience.

 Beyond King’s Lynn Junction, the old trackbed has been transformed into a walking and cycling path that leads to the former location of Gaywood Crossing.
 This path continues to the new North Lynn bypass.
 Lynn Sport, a leisure complex owned by the borough council, was constructed over the old trackbed just after the Gaywood Road crossing, which marked the first significant obstruction on the old trackbed.

-Crossing the A1078, the trackbed is clear to North Wootton station, which still exists today and is now used for private purposes.
+Crossing the new A1078 this being a significant obstruction today also for any potential reopening, the trackbed is still clear to North Wootton station, which still exists today and is now used for private purposes.

 Leaving North Wootton, the trackbed towards Wolferton is also clear, but it passes through private land, some of which belongs to the Sandringham estate.